 Do you want to be a better fitness leader?

-Would you like to learn how to develop fitness programs which really have an effect on muscles and physiological systems of the human body?
+Learn how to develop fitness programs which positively effect muscles and physiological systems of the human body.

-This course leads the way to new skills to confidently to explain exercise and its importance to human health to those around you, whether you are a fitness leader, work with children, volunteer in community activity programs.
-It is the first course of three to get you on your way to real understanding of human health in relation to physical fitness.
+This course is designed to provide the skills to confidently explain exercise and its importance to human health, whether you are a fitness leader, work with children or volunteer in community activity programs.
+It is the first course of three to get you on your way to understanding human health in relation to physical fitness.

 Recommended Prerequisites: A first aid certificate (through St Johns Ambulance Service etc) and an understanding of human biology e.g. Human Anatomy and Physiology or Biology.

 - Introduction to Health & Fitness

 - Fitness Programs for Special Groups

 - To explain the nature of the health and fitness industries.

 - To explain the relationship between the body and health, fitness & exercise, with reference to physiological processes.

 - To explain the relationship between the body and health, fitness & exercise, with respect to risk involved in exercise.